NexWeb/OpenImageViewer/README.md

 * Fast intiial image load.
 * OpenGL and Direct3D11 as a back bone for displaying images.
 * Handles large files, up to 256 mega pixels (16 mega pixels per dimension).
-* Infinite panning, image keeps panning even when the mouse cursor is at the edge of the desktop working area.
+* **Infinite panning**, image keeps panning even when the mouse cursor is at the edge of the desktop working area.
 * **custom pan limits** - pan the image outside/inside the display area, this allows to center on the monitor any area of the image on any zoom level.
 * custom zoom limits.
 * Pixel grid.
 * **Multi full screen** - image spans across all monitors.
-* Fine panning - image panning is smooth with the smalleset possible pan steps.
+* **Fine panning** - image panning is bound only to screen space - image space panning could be less than 1 pixel.
 * Exif support.
 * Full Image information (pixel format, transperency, size in memory, etc.)